RoobeshRaoED/OS-EX.11-IMPLEMENTATION-OF-DISK-SCHEDULING-ALGORITHMS/README.md

 successfully executed.

 ## DISK SCHEDULING SHORTEST SEEK TIME FIRST

 ## AIM:

-To write a program for the first come first serve method of disc scheduling.
+To write a program for the shortest seek time first method of disc scheduling.

 ## PROGRAM: